Akryum/vue-virtual-scroller/README.md

 - For each type of item, a new pool is created so that the same components (and DOM trees) are reused for the same type.
 - Views can be deactivated if they go off-screen, and can be reused anytime for a newly visible item.

-Here is what the internals of RecycleScroller look like:
+Here is what the internals of RecycleScroller look like in vertical mode:

 ```html
 <RecycleScroller>